-Each Fund may invest in units or shares of a fund managed or operated by the ACD or an associate of the ACD.
+Each Fund, with the exception of Schroder Islamic Global Equity Fund, may invest in units or shares of a fund managed or operated by the ACD or an associate of the ACD.
 Where a Fund invests in collective investment schemes, such underlying investments will incur management fees and expenses including a periodic management charge.
 Certain underlying funds may also charge an initial charge and/or performance fees.
 Where a Fund invests in regulated collective investment schemes managed by the ACD, or its associate companies, a rebate of the periodic management charge will be obtained.

-The Schroder UK Opportunities Fund, Schroder UK Dynamic Smaller Companies Fund, Schroder European Recovery Fund and Schroder Core UK Equity Fund may not invest more than 5% of their respective net asset value in units or shares of collective investment schemes.
-Schroder UK Alpha Income Fund, Schroder Strategic Credit Fund, Schroder European Alpha Income Fund and Schroder UK Alpha Income Fund; Schroder Global Recovery Fund and Schroder India Equity Fund may not invest more than 10% of their respective net asset value in units or shares of collective investment in the substantial proportion of a Fund's Net Asset Value is invested in underlying funds, the maximum level of management fee that may be charged to the Fund for these underlying funds is an annual percentage rate of 3% of their net asset value (plus value added tax, if any).
+Schroder UK Opportunities Fund, Schroder UK Dynamic Smaller Companies Fund, Schroder European Recovery Fund and Schroder Core UK Equity Fund may not invest more than 5% of their respective net asset value in units or shares of collective investment schemes.

+Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder European Alpha Income Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund, Schroder India Equity Fund, Schroder UK-Listed Equity Income Maximiser Fund, Schroder Global Energy Transition Fund and Schroder Global Sustainable Growth Fund may not invest more than 10% of their respective net asset value in units or shares of collective investment schemes.

+Where a substantial proportion of a Fund's Net Asset Value is invested in underlying funds, the maximum level of management fee that may be charged to the Fund for these underlying funds is an annual percentage rate of 3% of their net asset value (plus value added tax, if any).